Raw Deal (1986 film): Critical response

 John Nubbin reviewed Raw Deal for Different Worlds magazine and stated that "Although the picture begins with a set of great hooks which drag the audience in immediately and completely, it isn't long before the twists in logic start to ruin everyone's good time.
 Coupling this with the needlessly foolish villains, the totally inept marksman they hire to protect them, and the godawful bits of story such as Schwarzenegger going to kill a man simply to get in good with the mobs, or his healing of the sick in the movie's incredibly maudlin ending, you have just another ready-mix, non-varying formula movie, the kind people are, luckily, going to see less and less of as the years drag by."

 Raw Deal holds a score of 31% on review aggregator Rotten Tomatoes, based on 16 reviews with an average rating of 4.6/10.
 On Metacritic, the film has a weighted average score of 44 out of 100 based on 12 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Release

+Home Media

+Raw Deal was released on DVD by 20th Century Fox Home Entertainment on June 20, 2003 as a Region 1 widescreen DVD in the EU by studio Canal with a remastered picture and 5.1 remix.